Transitioning from Female Fisherman to Motherhood with Serena Dabney

 It’s also nice because I speak the same language, so for me, I can get right in there and talk to (other fishermen) about all of it.
 I still understand what’s going on, so that part makes it easier because it’s something I’ve experienced.

-Being with a commercial fisherman now makes me miss it but also grateful for it.
+Being with a commercial fisherman now makes me miss it, but I am also grateful for it.
 It’s a double edge.

 But knowing that it’s still part of our family is really important to me.
 Coming from a commercial fishing family, my dad fished and now I’m with someone who fishes, I don’t feel that I’ve totally lost it because it’s still part of our family identity even though it’s not part of mine. 🐟

-Are you a mom who once commercially fished?
-What was the transition like for you?
-Please share in the comments below!
+Are you a mom who once commercially fished or still fishes?
+Please share your experience in the comments below!

 Previous Post